 What The Frock! will be running regular monthly nights from January 2013, including a 10-minute slot for new talent.
 If you’re interested, email Jane at [email protected]

-First picture of a statue of a woman, with the statue holding a rubber chicken, uploaded by Flickr user geirf.
+Feature photo by Lidya Nada on Unsplash of a woman with her face obscurred by a smiley face balloon.
+First picture in the text of a statue of a woman, with the statue holding a rubber chicken, uploaded by Flickr user geirf.
 Second picture of comedian Josie Long wearing a fake moustache and holding a pipe obtained from Josie Long’s website and taken by Idil Sukan @ Draw HQ.
 Third picture of a relief sculpture of Comedy by Newbury Abbot Trent, obtained from Wikimedia Commons